Fueled/swift-style-guide/README.md

 Semicolons are obfuscative and should never be used.
 Statements can be distributed in different lines.

-Rewriting standard library functionalities should never take place.
+Rewriting standard library functionalities should never take place (for e.g: Method Swizzling).
 Your code will most probably be less optimized and more confusing to other developers.